request an appointment online.

 Fallopian Tube Cancer Staging

-If you are diagnosed with Fallopian tube cancer, your doctor will determine the stage of the disease.
+If you are diagnosed with fallopian tube cancer, your doctor will determine the stage of the disease.
 Staging is a way of classifying how much disease is in the body and where it has spread when it is diagnosed.
-This information helps your doctor plan the best type of treatment for you.
+This information helps your care team plan the best type of treatment for you.

 Fallopian Tube Cancer Stages